European shares recover as bond selloff eases, euro falls

 By Atul Prakash and Francesco Canepa

-LONDON, May 7 (Reuters) - European shares closed flat after a late recovery on Thursday as a selloff in government bonds eased and the euro gave up its gains against the dollar, partly helped by some estimate-beating U.S. data.
+LONDON, May 7 (Reuters) - European shares recouped most of their daily losses to trade modestly lower on Thursday, as a selloff in government bonds eased and the euro gave up its gains against the dollar, partly helped by some estimate-beating U.S. data.

-Germany’s DAX index, which is heavily export-oriented and benefits from a weak euro, led the bounce, ending 0.5 percent higher.
+Germany’s DAX index, which is heavily export-oriented and benefits from a weak euro, led the recovery, trading 0.2 percent higher.

-This week, a rebound in oil prices caused deflation fears to recede.
-That in turn suggested the U.S. Federal Reserve will raise interest rates sooner than expected despite mixed economic data, which triggered sell-offs in bonds and shares.
+This week, a rebound in oil prices suggested any threat of deflation is receding.
+That in turn suggested the U.S. Federal Reserve will raise interest rates sooner than expected, despite mixed economic data, which triggered sell-offs in bonds and shares.

-The declines were exacerbated by the unwinding of positions in euro zone equities and bets against the euro built up since the European Central Bank began its quantitative easing programme in March.
+The sell-offs were exacerbated by the unwinding of positions in euro zone equities and bets against the euro built up since the European Central Bank began its quantitative easing programme in March.

 “Is the unwind done?
 If so, then equities can rally further,” the head of a London trading desk said.

-The pan-European FTSEurofirst 300 index ended flat at 1,547.04 points after falling to its lowest since late February in the morning.
+The broader pan-European FTSEurofirst 300 index was down 0.2 percent at 1,543.45 points after falling to its lowest since late February in morning trading.

-Britain’s FTSE 100 index fell 0.7 percent on the day of a national election that could yield a weak government, propel it towards a vote on EU membership and foster Scottish secession.
+Britain’s FTSE 100 index fell 0.9 percent on the day of an election that could yield a weak government, propel it towards a vote on EU membership and foster Scottish secession.

 “The (weaker) dollar ... is definitely a burdening factor for European equities as the correlation between the U.S. currency and European equities is extremely high,” UniCredit strategist Christian Stocker said.